myobie/nathanherald.com/content/posts/the-man-from-laramie/index.md

 This is currently being debated back home in the US: can gun manufactures be held liable for how their weapons are used?
 Now manufacture vs. dealer is different, sure, but it really seemed so “current” when watching this film.
 {{</details>}}

-_Also, this movie appeared to be “trying it’s best” for 1955 and not fall into every trope or harmful portrayal… but still it’s a Western from 1955 and will present indigenous peoples in disparaging ways._
+_Also, this movie appeared to be “trying it’s best” for 1955 and not fall into every trope or harmful portrayal… but still it’s a Western from 1955 and does briefly present indigenous peoples in disparaging ways._

 It has [100% on the tomato meter][tomato], and it deserves a high score for sure.
 Stewart’s performance was captivating, and at times gut wrenching.
 I recommend giving it a watch.
 And I plan to watch the other four films in [the collection][CC].